eddie-energy/architecture/arc42/architectural-decisions/architectural-decisions/kafka-for-sending-data-to-framework/kafka-for-sending-data-to-framework.md

 title: Publish/subscribe mechanism for sending data from AIIDA to the EDDIE Framework
 ---

+> [!CAUTION]
+> Neither pub/sub nor Kafka is used for communication between AIIDA instances and the EDDIE framework.

 ## Context

 AIIDA, which runs on the in-house device, collects data from a smart meter in real time.
 This data needs to be sent to the EDDIE Framework (running on the infrastructure of the eligible party).
 Thus, each AIIDA instance sends real-time data to one or more instances of the EDDIE Framework, i.e., one or more eligible parties.
 Since this data transfer involves real-time data, it is crucial that all eligible parties get the data in due time.
 This may create a challenge when the number of receiver eligible parties is large, because the in-house device may not have the resources (e.g., computational and network resources) to initiate many transmissions at once.